edemagbenyo/doctorize-front/README.md

 ![GitHub forks](https://img.shields.io/github/forks/edemagbenyo/doctorize-front?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/edemagbenyo?style=social)

-Full-stack doctors and specialists appointment platform.
+Doctorize is a doctors and specialists appointment platform.
 This is the front-end repo of the application.
 It has been built using React and makes use of Redux for state management.

 Live version is available [here](https://doctorize.herokuapp.com/) .